Zakir Hussain (musician): Book

 Nasreen Munni Kabir compiled fifteen interview sessions from 2016 through 2017, each lasting about two hours, into the book Zakir Hussain: A Life in Music, which was published in 2018.
 The book described Hussain's life from his youth, his years of intense training and his growth as a musician.

 Personal life

 Hussain married Antonia Minnecola, a Kathak dancer and teacher, who was also his manager.
 They had two daughters, Anisa Qureshi and Isabella Qureshi.
 Anisa graduated from UCLA and is a film maker.
 Isabella is studying dance in Manhattan.

-Hussain has two brothers: Taufiq Qureshi, a percussionist, and Fazal Qureshi, also a tabla player.
+Hussain had two brothers: Taufiq Qureshi, a percussionist, and Fazal Qureshi, also a tabla player.
 Their brother Munawar died at a young age when he was attacked by a rabid dog.
 His eldest sister Bilquis died before Hussain was born.
 A sister, Razia, died from complications during cataract surgery, a few hours before their father's death in 2000.
-He has another sister, Khurshid.
+He had another sister, Khurshid.

+In 2019, Hussain collaborated with neuroscientists at the University of California, San Francisco in an fMRI study of tabla perception and improvisation in the first neuroimaging investigation of Indian classical percussion.
+Published posthumously in 2026, it found that improvisation deactivated brain regions linked to conscious self-monitoring, a pattern previously seen only in jazz musicians.